jhuix/vue-showdowns-editor/README.md

 ![intro](https://raw.githubusercontent.com/jhuix/vue-showdowns-editor/master/docs/screenshot/preview-intro.png)

-> If you think the markdown showdowns editor is excellent or can help you, please click on the top right corner to give me a [Star](https://github.com/jhuix/vue-showdowns-editor)⭐️.
+> If you think the markdown showdowns editor can help you or also hope to encourage the author, please click on the top right corner to give me a [Star](https://github.com/jhuix/vue-showdowns-editor)⭐️.
+Thanks for your star.

 ## Live Demo Editor —— `showdowns-editor`